Table of Contents

 South Bihar Electricity Bill Rate per Unit

 The South Bihar Power Distribution Company Limited (SBPDCL) manages electricity distribution in South Bihar.
-The tariff South Bihar electricity bill rate per unit for the financial year 2025 is as follows:
+The tariff for the South Bihar electricity bill rate per unit for the financial year 2026 is as follows:

 Domestic Electricity Bill Rate per Unit in South Bihar